A Letter to a Christian Mother

 - Eglon?
 (Joshua 10:34-34) Hebron?
 (Joshua 10:36-37) Debir?
 (Joshua 10:38-39) Merom?
 (Joshua 11:6)

 These are just a drop in the ocean.
 Yet many, many defenders of the (perfect and true) bible have no idea that these passages exist.
 Or...they're content to cherry-pick the happy verses about joy and bliss and a life mission showered with the glowing love of God.
-And the reason is obvious, as "For God so loved the world" is so much more comforting and inspiring than "for I have come to turn a mother against her daughter."
+And the reason is obvious, as "For God so loved the world" is so much more comforting and inspiring than "their infants will be smashed to pieces."

 When I was a Christian, I was baptized in the Roman Road, the Love Chapter and empowering verses like 1 Thessalonians 5:18, "Rejoice always, pray continually, give thanks in all circumstances; for this is God's will for you in Christ Jesus."
 Our Sunday school teachers skipped over the verses containing God's rules on how intensely one can flog slaves (Exodus 20:20-21), or Jesus' threat to kill Jezebel's innocent children ("I will strike her children dead" Revelation 2:21), or the Lord helping David to create a foreskin wedding dowry by slicing off the tips of 200 dead Philistine penises (1 Samuel 18:27).
 The blood-drunk tyrant of scripture was ignored in favor of a gentle but firm paternal savior figure.